shaikayaz9/Innovixion-Tach-intern/README.md

 # Innovixion-Tach-intern
-I have been selected for the virthhul internship program at Innovixion Tach .
+I have been selected for the virtual internship program at Innovixion Tach .

 1 month internship at #innovixion tech .